-- 1. You meet the income threshold for your filing status. - 2.
-You are not claimed as a dependent by any other taxpayer. - 3.
-You were not sentenced for at least 60 days of 2012 to a county, state or federal prison.
+- You have a SSN that is valid for employment. - You meet the income threshold for your filing status. - You are not claimed as a dependent by any other taxpayer. - You were not sentenced for at least 60 days of 2015 to a county, state or federal prison.